 How does universal life insurance work?

-Universal life insurance is more complex.
-In most cases, it provides consumers with lifetime (or at least long-term) protection while at the same time making possible tax-deferred* savings.
+Universal life insurance offers greater flexibility than other types of permanent life insurance.
+In most cases, it provides lifetime (or at least long-term) protection.
+At the same time it can make possible tax-preferred* savings.

-Some universal life insurance products feature premium payments that remain constant over time.
-Some require payments that rise over time.
+Some universal life insurance products have premium payments that stay the same over time.
+Some have payments that go up over time.
 And others combine both.

-What about payments made over and above the cost of the insurance?
-They can be invested and your savings will be held on a tax-deferred basis.
+You can invest any payments made over and above the cost of the insurance.
+The investment will hold your savings on a tax-deferred basis.

-- help build insurance into your overall plan,
+- help build protection into your overall plan,

 - answer questions you may have and